 Biweekly Student Bulletin

-In order to improve communications and reduce the high volume of emails, the School of Social Work is introducing a new student bulletin which will include ALL communications between students and faculty.
-Depending on the volume of items, it will be produced every 2 weeks.
+In order to improve communications and reduce the high volume of emails, the School of Social Work introduced a student bulletin which includes ALL communications between students and faculty.
+Depending on the volume of items, it will be produced every 2 weeks (schedule may vary during the summer months and holidays).

 10th Edition, June 20, 2014